Relintai/pandemonium_engine_docs/tutorials/3d/using_transforms.rst

     transform.basis = Basis(c)
 ```

-The :ref:`class_Quat` type reference has more information on the datatype (it
+The `class_Quat` type reference has more information on the datatype (it
 can also do transform accumulation, transform points, etc., though this is used
 less often).
 If you interpolate or apply operations to quaternions many times,
 keep in mind they need to be eventually normalized.
 Otherwise, they will also